-If you are looking for a detailed example of a completed Monitoring Design Worksheet, please reference the example below or click here for an example from the West Desert District in Utah.
-You may also use the hotlinks below to navigate directly to the different steps in the worksheet.
+If you are looking for a detailed example of a completed Monitoring Design Worksheet, please reference the example below.
+You may use the hotlinks below to navigate directly to the different steps in the worksheet.

 Monitoring Design Worksheet EXAMPLE: West Desert District, Utah